The Petition of Brian Keeler, the residents of Castle Point and others,

 Observations from the Secretary of State for Communities and Local Government:

-The Secretary of State for Communities and Local Government is aware that a planning application has been submitted to Castle Point Borough Council in respect of the above development.
-He is advised that the planning application was registered on 24 December 2009 and is currently expected to go before the Planning Committee to determine whether approval should be granted or not on the 27 May 2010.
+The Secretary of State is aware that a planning application had been submitted to Castle Point Borough Council in respect of the above development.
+He is advised that the application was rejected by the Borough Council on 26 May 2020.